vorosj/USB-Web-Serial-CDC/readme.md

 This way, any HTML and JavaScript can be embedded as long as it fits in the flash memory.

-This solution works on any ESP32 board that supports the USB CDC example by Espressif—except, of course, the RGB LED part, which depends on the specific hardware.
+This solution works on any ESP32 board that supports the USB MSC example by Espressif—except, of course, the RGB LED part, which depends on the specific hardware.

 Arduino IDE 2.36

 my board: https://www.aliexpress.com/item/1005007564893218.html

 select Adafruit Feather ESP32 S3 2MB PSRAM in the ide